Hypalon: Discontinuance

 DuPont Performance Elastomers announced on May 7, 2009, that it intended to close its manufacturing plant in Beaumont, Texas, by June 30, 2009.
 This was DPE's sole plant for CSM materials.
 The company was therefore exiting the business for Hypalon and its related product, Acsium.
 The plant closure was delayed until April 20, 2010, in response to customer requests.

+Current production

+Following DuPont's exit, the material continues to be manufactured globally, most notably by Tosoh Corporation in Japan (under the name Toso-CSM) and various manufacturers in China.
+In the marine industry, the term "Hypalon" persists as a colloquial name for CSM-coated fabrics used in boat construction, such as those produced by Pennel & Flipo (ORCA fabric).

+Properties

+CSM is valued for specific properties that distinguish it from other elastomers like polychloroprene (Neoprene) or EPDM: